saiminh/CWN-netlifycms-eleventy/src/_content/recipes/beet-and-berry-smoothie.md

   * 1 cup x coconut milk or 1/2 cup each of coconut yoghurt and water

-  * 1 TBSP carob (to reduce the stimulants and/or keep it hypoallergenic) or raw cacao
+  * 1 TBSP x carob (to reduce the stimulants and/or keep it hypoallergenic) or raw cacao

   * 1 TBSP x almond butter